Good Morning Blog,

 |

 | (Thanks to the uncle) TATA!
 Rare sight!
 You see!
-Here is where my camera and I captured in the picture. |
+Here is where my camera and I captured the picture. |

 |

-| Just check out this vast network of its root!
+| Just check out this vast network of its roots!
 Just amazing! 😲 |

 |